-7. On October 17, 2024, the Monitor, at the direction of the Court-Appointed Mediator (the "Mediator"), filed a motion returnable on October 31, 2024, seeking a Claims Procedure Order and a Meeting Order (the "Meeting Order"), among other things, (a) accepting the filing of the M&M Plan, (b) authorizing the Monitor to call, hold and conduct a virtual meeting of Affected Creditors (as defined in the M&M Plan) to vote on the M&M Plan (the "Meeting"), (c) authorizing the classification of creditors into a single class for the purpose of the Meeting, and (d) authorizing the Monitor to bring a motion for the Court to consider an order approving and sanctioning the M&M Plan if the M&M Plan is approved by the requisite majorities of Affected Creditors.
+8. On October 17, 2024, the Monitor, at the direction of the Mediator, filed a motion for a Meeting Order to, among other things: (a) accept the filing of the JTIM M&M Plan, (b) authorize the Monitor to call, hold and conduct a virtual meeting of the Claimants to vote on the JTIM M&M Plan (the "Meeting"), (c) authorize the classification of Affected Creditors into a single class for the purpose of the Meeting and voting on the JTIM M&M

+Plan, and (d) authorize the Monitor to bring a motion for the Court to consider an order approving and sanctioning the JTIM M&M Plan if the JTIM M&M Plan was approved by the requisite majorities of Affected Creditors.